jstedfast/MailKit/README.md

 ## License Information

-MailKit is Copyright (C) 2013, 2014 Jeffrey Stedfast and is licensed under the MIT license:
+MailKit is Copyright (C) 2013-2014 Xamarin Inc. and is licensed under the MIT license:

     Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal